kvanstee/ethereum/eth_market_dapp/README.md

 # eth_market_dapp

 This is a market for ether.
-Four fiat currencies are supported now but any 3 character currency can be added by request.
 There are 3 very simple contracts.
-A base contract 'Orders' generates either a sell order contract: 'Sell_eth', or a buy order contract: 'Buy_eth'.
-Each new sell or buy order  grants 'ownership' to the contract initiator.
-She can 'selfdestruct' the contract to herself and change price and volume.

 Here is the code that generates a new sell contract from Orders.sol: